 The link to the legal framework for placing devices on the EU market

-This database does NOT represent a list of devices approved or authorised for use either by the European Commission or by Member State national authorities.
+The section ‘COVID-19 in vitro diagnostic medical devices’ of this database does NOT represent a list of devices approved or authorised for use either by the European Commission or by Member State national authorities.
 There is no central approval system for in vitro diagnostic medical devices in the EU.

 The currently applicable legislation for placing COVID-19 diagnostic devices on the market in the EU is Directive 98/79/EC on in vitro diagnostic medical devices.